 In order to prove our main result (Theorem 6.2) we show that the "blob tree" of a semi-directed phylogenetic network, also called the "tree of blobs", is uniquely determined by the quarnets of the network.
 Basically, a "blob" of a semi-directed network is a maximal subnetwork that cannot be disconnected by deleting a single edge/arc.
 The blob tree of such a network is obtained by contracting each blob to a single vertex (for more details, see Section 5).
-Blob trees have gained interest recently, since they represent the high-level branching structure of a network and may be identifiable even when the full network is not [1, 3, 27, 35].
+Blob trees have gained interest recently, since they represent the high-level branching structure of a network and may be identifiable even when the full network is not (Allman et al. 2024, 2023; van Iersel and Moulton 2014; Rhodes et al. 2025).
 For all $k \ge 1$, we show that the blob tree of a semi-directed binary level-k phylogenetic network is always encoded by the quarnets of the network: